How is Prescot Town Council funded ?

 What is the Precept?

 Each year around January / February the Town Council agree an annual balanced budget for the forth coming financial year.
 In order to balance the budget income is matched against expected expenditure requirements for the year.
-The Precept is the amount of money required to meet the Town Councils expenditure requirements after taking into account any other expected income from the Town Hall operations.
+The Precept is the amount of money required to meet the Town Councils expenditure requirements after taking into account any other expected income from the Town Hall or any other income streams the difference is then divided by the number of properties in the Town and a figure per household is established.